RESPrep

 Who pays stamp duty on a tenancy in Singapore?

 The tenant normally pays the lease stamp duty, charged at 0.4% (on the total rent for leases up to four years).
-Stamp it promptly — an unstamped tenancy is not admissible as evidence in court.
+Stamp it promptly — within 14 days of signing in Singapore, or 30 days of the document being received here if signed overseas — because an unstamped tenancy is not admissible as evidence in court.

 Can I rent out my condo for a few days like a hotel?